BestTimesToVisit.com Logo

 Taxis

 Taxis are readily available in Georgetown, especially around the city center and hotels.
-They are metered, but it's always a good idea to agree on a fare beforehand, especially for longer distances or trips to the outskirts.
+They are metered, but it's always a good idea to agree on a fare beforehand, especially for longer distances or trips to outlying areas.
+Negotiating is common practice.

-Cost:Negotiable, but expect to pay around GYD 1000-2000 for shorter trips within the city.
+Cost:Negotiable, but expect to pay around GYD 1000-2000 for short trips within the city.

-Minibuses are the most common and affordable way to get around Georgetown and its surroundings.
-They follow set routes and are packed with locals, offering a vibrant and authentic experience.
+Minibuses are the most affordable way to get around Georgetown and are a vibrant part of the local transport scene.
+They follow set routes and are packed with locals, offering a great way to experience everyday life.
+They're usually identified by their destination written on the front.

 Cost:Around GYD 200-300 per ride, depending on the distance.

-Tip:Be prepared for a crowded and sometimes chaotic ride.
+Tip:Be prepared for a crowded ride, especially during rush hour.
 Have the correct change ready as drivers may not always have change.
-Learn a few basic Guyanese phrases to communicate your destination.
-It is common practice to shout your destination to the driver to ensure you are on the correct bus.
+Learn a few basic Guyanese Creole phrases to enhance your interactions with locals.

 Water Taxis